InterWorks-Public/Date-Engineering-Documentation-Guide/README.md

 ## 05 Transformations
 **Purpose:** Documentation for data processing workflows and transformations.
+- This can get hyperspecific very quickly, so take a while to think this one through.
 - `ETL_Pipeline.md`: Description of the Extract, Transform, Load (ETL) process.
 - `Transformation_Scripts/`: Folder containing sample SQL, Python, or dbt scripts.
 - `Data_Validation.md`: Steps for ensuring data accuracy and integrity.